43 Father's Day Trivia Questions [With Answers]

 Answer: Canna lily (phuttharaksa in Thai), a yellow flower symbolic of masculinity.

-Sounds odd.
-Isn’t.
-The yellow canna is tied to King Bhumibol’s birthday color (yellow), and Thais also wear yellow shirts on December 5.
-The flower is sold across Bangkok markets in the days leading up to Father’s Day at roughly 50 baht per stem.
+An odd-sounding answer that’s exactly right.
+The yellow canna matches King Bhumibol’s birthday color, and Thais wear yellow shirts on December 5 to match.
+Bangkok markets stack the flowers in the run-up to Father’s Day at roughly 50 baht per stem.

 22. About how many countries celebrate Father’s Day worldwide?
 (Medium)